rishiiiidha/snake-game/README.md

 # Snaky Run : Snake Game with Turtle Graphics

 ## Introduction
 This is a simple Snake Game implemented in Python using the Turtle Graphics library.
-The game allows the player to control a snake, eat food to grow longer, and avoid colliding with the edges of the screen or the snake's own body.
-The score and high score are displayed on the screen.

 ## Features
 - Snake movement controlled by arrow keys.